Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_slides.md

 ## Summary

 - Isolated environment that emulates a computer
-- Differnt types of Hypervisors (bare-metal or running on OS)
+- Different types of Hypervisors (bare-metal or running on OS)
 - Run additional OSes on your machine
 - VMs are portable
 - Keep security in mind